DATA-BACKED GUIDE · UPDATED JULY 2026

 Are nurse consultations cheaper than seeing a vet?

 Yes, almost always.
 A nurse cannot diagnose or prescribe, so their time is charged at a lower rate, and many routine nurse clinics are free.
-If the nurse decides you need a vet, expect to move onto the higher vet consultation fee.
+If the nurse decides you need a vet, expect to move onto the higher vet consultation fee for the same visit.

 Is a post-operation check-up free?

 Often, yes.
 Most practices include one or two post-op nurse checks in the price of the surgery.
-Confirm this when you collect your pet, because a check booked separately later may be charged.
+Confirm this when you collect your pet, because a check booked separately later, or after the included window has passed, may be charged as a standalone appointment.

 What can a vet nurse actually do?

 Plenty.
 Nurses run weight and diet clinics, clip nails, express anal glands, take blood, check wounds, give repeat injections and monitor long-term conditions.
-Anything needing a diagnosis or a prescription has to go to a vet.
+Anything needing a diagnosis or a prescription has to go to a vet, which is usually the point where a free or low-cost nurse visit turns into a full consultation fee.